USS Davis (DD-937): Vietnam War second deployment

 During her first gunline tour of that deployment, Davis, ComDesRon 36 and his staff receiving gunfire support briefings at Da Mang and Dong Ha Combat Base on 10 October 1968, operated off the northern coast of South Vietnam, just below the Vietnamese Demilitarized Zone (DMZ).
-She supported the 1st Air Cavalry Division from 10-14 October, and the 3rd Marine Division from 14-29 October.
+She supported the 1st Air Cavalry Division from 10 to 14 October, and the 3rd Marine Division from 14 to 29 October.
 During the second stint, Davis, with ComDesRon 36 as Gunline Commander, Commander, Task Unit (CTU) 70.8.9, began softening up the territory south of Ben Hao, along the DMZ, for a joint 3rd Marine Division-ARVN operation.
-Davis took some 70 targets under fire, including 24 "active artillery sites," killing 112 enemy troops and destroying over 30 bunkers and structures; 3rd Marine Division observers considered the operations on 23-24 October successful, "due primarily to the excellent preparation and call for fire by naval guns prior to and during the sweeps."
+Davis took some 70 targets under fire, including 24 "active artillery sites," killing 112 enemy troops and destroying over 30 bunkers and structures; 3rd Marine Division observers considered the operations on 23–24 October successful, "due primarily to the excellent preparation and call for fire by naval guns prior to and during the sweeps."

 Such operations, however, proved not at all one-sided as the shoot-out at high noon on 26 October 1968 proved.
-People's Army of Vietnam guns opened up from Hòn Gió island (Tiger island), while Davis stood off the DMZ awaiting a gunfire support assignment, pumping out 25-30 rounds in ten minutes, bracketing the ship with the first two rounds and putting the third one close astern, spraying fragments on the destroyer's stern but hurting no one.
+People's Army of Vietnam guns opened up from Hòn Gió island (Tiger island), while Davis stood off the DMZ awaiting a gunfire support assignment, pumping out 25–30 rounds in ten minutes, bracketing the ship with the first two rounds and putting the third one close astern, spraying fragments on the destroyer's stern but hurting no one.
 Daviss guns spoke in reply, and some 160 rounds silenced the PAVN battery.
-On the night of 28-29 October, three more "enemy-initiated incidents" resulted in some 22 rounds of "hostile fire" being fired in Daviss direction, all from the vicinity of Cape Lay, with the destroyer responding in kind each time.
-She received hostile fire again on 1 November, as she continued support of the 3rd Marine Division, but emerged unscathed from the encounter once more, and provided call fire for the Marines between 8-13 November, before she departed the gunline for Sasebo, Japan, on 16 November, ending her first line deployment.
+On the night of 28–29 October, three more "enemy-initiated incidents" resulted in some 22 rounds of "hostile fire" being fired in Daviss direction, all from the vicinity of Cape Lay, with the destroyer responding in kind each time.
+She received hostile fire again on 1 November, as she continued support of the 3rd Marine Division, but emerged unscathed from the encounter once more, and provided call fire for the Marines between 8–13 November, before she departed the gunline for Sasebo, Japan, on 16 November, ending her first line deployment.